Biden sets May 1 target to have all adults vaccine-eligible

-WASHINGTON (AP) — One year after the nation was brought to a near-standstill by the coronavirus, President Joe Biden is outlining his plan Thursday evening to make all adults vaccine-eligible by May 1 and get the country “closer to normal” by the Fourth of July.
-He's using his first prime-time address to offer Americans fresh hope and appeal anew for their help.
+WASHINGTON (AP) — One year after the nation was brought to a near-standstill by the coronavirus, President Joe Biden used his first prime-time address to outline his plan Thursday night to make all adults vaccine-eligible by May 1 and get the country “closer to normal” by the Fourth of July.
+He offered Americans fresh hope and appealed anew for their help.

-Biden is marking one year since the onset of the pandemic that has killed more than 530,000 Americans and disrupted the lives of countless more.
+Biden was marking one year since the onset of the pandemic that has killed more than 530,000 Americans and disrupted the lives of countless more.

+“While it was different for everyone, we all lost something," Biden said, calling the past year “a collective suffering, a collective sacrifice.”

-Speaking on the condition of anonymity to preview Biden's remarks, officials said Biden would announce that he is deploying an additional 4,000 active-duty troops to support vaccination efforts and will allow more people — such as medical students, veterinarians and dentists — to deliver shots.
-He is also directing more doses toward some 950 community health centers and up to 20,000 retail pharmacies, to make it easier for people to get vaccinated.
+Biden announced that he is deploying an additional 4,000 active-duty troops to support vaccination efforts and will allow more people — such as medical students, veterinarians and dentists — to deliver shots.
+He is also directing more doses toward some 950 community health centers and up to 20,000 retail pharmacies, to make it easier for people to get vaccinated closer to their homes.

-Biden will require states and territories to make all adults eligible for vaccination by May 1, as the country expects to have enough supply to be able to fully vaccinate adults by the end of that month.
-The process of actually administering those doses, though, will take time.
+As supplies of the vaccines continue to increase, Biden announced that he will direct states and territories to make all adults eligible for vaccination by May 1.
+The U.S. is expecting delivery of enough doses for those 255 million adults by the end of that month, but the process of actually administering those doses will take time.

-Even as he offers optimism, the officials said Biden would make clear that the July 4 timetable requires cooperation from Americans to continue to wear face coverings, maintain social distancing and follow federal guidelines meant to slow the spread of the virus in the near term.
-He will also call on them roll up their sleeves to get vaccinated as soon as they're eligible.
+Even as he offers optimism, Biden made clear that the July 4 timetable requires cooperation from Americans to continue to wear face coverings, maintain social distancing and follow federal guidelines meant to slow the spread of the virus in the near term.
+He also called on them roll up their sleeves to get vaccinated as soon as they're eligible.

-“This is a whole of country effort,” said White House chief of staff Ron Klain.
+“This is a whole of country effort,” White House chief of staff Ron Klain told CNN.
 “The president’s deploying our entire government to do its part.
 The American people are going to have to do their part, too.”

-The speech comes hours after Biden on Thursday signed into law a $1.9 trillion relief package that he said will help the U.S. defeat the virus and nurse the economy back to health.
-Some direct checks to Americans could begin arriving this weekend.
+The speech came hours after Biden on Thursday signed into law a $1.9 trillion relief package that he said will help defeat the virus, nurse the economy back to health and deliver direct aid to Americans in need.
+Some direct checks could begin arriving this weekend.

 “This historic legislation is about rebuilding the backbone of this country," Biden said as he signed the bill in the Oval Office.